 There are two versions of Mimikatz:

 Make sure you are running the correct version for your Windows installation.
-Run the “version” command to get information about the Mimikatz executable, your Windows version, and if there are any Windows settings that will prevent Mimikatz from running properly.
+Run the “version” command to get information about the Mimikatz executable, Windows version, and if any of Windows that will prevent Mimikatz from running properly.

 Step 3: Extract the “clear text passwords” from memory.